 The SAT consists of two sections in terms of scoring: Evidence-Based Reading and Writing & Math; however, the exam contains three actual tests: Reading, Writing and Language, and Math.
 A total of 800 is provided for the scoring of each section.

 The scores of those sections are added together to get your total score.
-Test scores are scored out of 40 points each and are the basis of the section scores.
+1600 is the best score you can get on the SAT.

 The optional essay is not factored into the total score, and its score is shown separately in the final report.
 Essays are scored in each of three areas: Reading, Analysis, and Writing on a scale of 2-8.
 The sub-scores are averaged to produce a final score.